 And, one of my favorites: "obsession like this is usually accompanied by a mass shooting"

 To me, this act of copying is in or near the category of art.
 And religious art is the part of religion with which I definitely have no problem whatsoever.
 To judge by the pictures of the man's writing, he's not a calligrapher, so this wouldn't by the same sort of art as the world's great illuminated manuscripts, but there are different kinds of art.
 I was thinking more of the categories of primitive art and outsider art.
 The man says that copying the Bible comforted him.
 There's nothing wrong with comforting a sick, suffering person.
 Nothing whatsoever.
 I was reminded of a Spanish professor of art history, Ramon Rubio, who has dedicated a large part of his career to the restoration of the Alhambra in Granada, describing the painting of passages from the Koran which occur over and over on some of the interior walls there, intricately interwoven with ornamental representation of botanical forms, and saying, "this is not art, it is prayer."
 Well, to me it's an example of how the line between art and prayer can become fuzzy.
 And that shows me how prayer is not necessarily useless, because, you see, I value art very highly.
-Some people as practical question the value of art.
+Some people regard it as practical to question the value of art.
 Which only shows that they're grossly impractical.
 It is art which makes life worthwhile, makes it bearable.
 All those bozos I've quoted in this post don't seem to get that.
 I shudder to think what they'd have to say about, for instance, San Vitale in Ravenna, or St Mark's in Venice.
 No, I'm not saying that this man's handwritten copy of the Bible is a masterpiece of art like the mosaics in San Vitale and St Mark's.
 You might think I'm silly for saying so, but to me the creation of that copy shares a little of the intention of the creation of art, and that it's beautiful for that reason alone, and that this world needs beauty much, much, much more than it needs more snarky atheist idiots comparing the Bible to Harry Potter.
 Apparently Harry Potter books are the only ones many of them have read.
 (Not counting comic books.)
 Many of them claim they've read the Bible, and it may be true in a few cases, but for the rest I'm going to going ahead and officially call bullshit.
 If they'd read the whole thing they wouldn't confine their remarks about it to the same several dozen verses in the Pentateuch.
 If they'd read so much as half of Genesis they wouldn't confine their remarks about the Bible to that same handful of verses, and they'd be just as tired of the people who do confine their Biblical commentary to those verses as I am.

 Ramon Rubio said, in connection with the Alhambra, that he thinks that political or religious differences should never be allowed to interfere with art.
 Because Queen Isabella of Castile of Castile did not allow political or religious considerations to sway her to destroy the Alhambra, Prof Rubio points out, we can enjoy it today.
 Because I don't share the opinions of the endlessly tedious atheist simpletons I've quoted in italics this post, I can enjoy a great deal of stuff they seem to be missing entirely.